 - Jar Signer for marking Java Archive (JAR) records.

 - Policy Tool for allowing access to framework assets.

-- Java Foundation Classes (JFC) which comprises of Swing 1.0, Drag and Drop, and Java 2D class libraries.
+- Java Foundation Classes (JFC) comprises of Swing 1.0, Drag and Drop, and Java 2D class libraries.

 - Java Plug-in